MaterializeInc/materialize/doc/user/content/sql/create-view.md

     parent: 'commands'
 ---

-`CREATE VIEW` defines a non-materialized view, which simply provides an alias for the embedded `SELECT` statement.
+`CREATE VIEW` defines a view, which simply provides an alias for the embedded `SELECT` statement.

 The results of a view can be incrementally maintained **in memory** within a